Akira Hokuto: World Championship Wrestling (1995–1997)

 On November 26, 1995, Hokuto made her U.S. debut at the World War 3 pay-per-view event.
 Managed by Sonny Onoo, she teamed with Bull Nakano and defeated the team of Cutie Suzuki and Mayumi Ozaki.
 The same teams competed in a match on WCW Monday Nitro the following night, with Hokuto and Nakano winning again.

 Hokuto and several other GAEA wrestlers, including Chigusa Nagayo, KAORU, Meiko Satomura, and Sonoko Kato, came to America to compete in a tournament to crown the first WCW Women's Champion.
 Hokuto competed in the first round of the tournament twice, using both the Akira Hokuto and Reina Jabuki gimmicks.
 As Reina Jabuki, she lost in the first round to Madusa Miceli.
 Due to this TV appearance, she was stripped of the CMLL title.
 As Akira Hokuto, she won the tournament, defeating Madusa in the finals, held at WCW's Starrcade on December 29, 1996, in Nashville, Tennessee.
 Hokuto later defeated Madusa at WCW's The Great American Bash on June 15, 1997, a match where Madusa was forced to 'retire' due to a stipulation.
-This was the last time Hokuto ever appeared in WCW and the Women's Championship was apparently dropped, as it was never defended or mentioned again.
-This made her the only WCW Women's Champion.
+This was the last time Hokuto ever appeared in WCW and the Women's Championship was vacated shortly thereafter.